ka-architect/aws-solutions-architect-associate/topics/data/databases/README.md

 - Tables have TTL to expire data, can replace ElastiCache for this feature
 - Read caching with DAX, Multi-AZ with Global Tables, Event Processing with DynamoDB Streams
 - Backups via PITR or on-demand, restore creates new tables
+- Made up of tables that must contain a private key (partition key + optional sort key)
+- Supports rapidly evolving schemas unlike RDBMS
+- Max data size is 400KB, data must be of type: Scalar (standard), Document (list/map), or Set (string, number, binary sets)
+- Key-Value pair DB
+- Data is stored in partitions, backed by SSDs, and automatically replicated across multiple AZs, providing HA and data durability
+- Writes are unconditional by default, to prevent multiple users writing same value add CondiditonalWrite feature in the request
+- **Eventually Consistent Reads:** data that may not be latest when requested, default
+- **Consistent Reads:** when latest information is always required, set to ConsistentRead to true in the request, not supported across regions, impacted by latency
+- **Primary Key:** unique ID for each item in the table, no two items can have same key, must be scalar type
-- **Partition Key:** portion of a table’s primary key that determines the logical partitions in which a table’s data is stored
+- **Partition Key:** simple primary key, composed of one attribute, determines the logical partitions in which data is stored
+- **Composite Key:** partition key and sort key, composed of two attributes, sort key is optional
+- **Secondary Index:** query data in table with alternate key, in addition to queries against the primary key
+    - Two Kinds of Indexes: Global secondary index and local secondary index
+    - **Global Secondary Index:** index with partition key and sorty key that is different from those on table
+    - **Local Secondary Index:** index with same partition key as table but different sort key
+    - You can create one or more secondary indexes on a table, max 20 global, max 5 local

+## DynamoDB AutoScaling
+- Dynamically adjusts provisioned throughput capacity in response to load
+- Enables a table or a global secondary index to increase its provisioned read/write capacity to handle sudden increases in traffic without throttling
+- Auto Scaling is not enabled in a DynamoDB table created using AWS CLI

+## DynamoDB Partitioning
+- Uses partition key value as input to an internal hash function, output from the hash determines the partition where item stored
+- All items with the same partition key stored together, sorted by sort key value (no two items can have the same partition key value if no sort key used)
 - A partition key must distribute I/O requests evenly, to stop “hot” partitions and throttling
 - Provisioned I/O capacity for the table is divided evenly among these physical partitions
 - Optimal usage of a table’s provisioned throughput depends on workload and partition-key design
 - The more distinct partition key values that your workload accesses, the more those requests will be spread across the partitioned space
 - The less distinct partition key values, the less evenly spread it would be across the partitioned space, which effectively slows the performance
 - You will use your provisioned throughput more efficiently as the ratio of partition key values accessed to the total number of partition key values increases
-- Composite primary key will provide more partition for the table and in turn, improves the performance.
+- Composite primary key will provide more partition for the table and improve the performance
-- Fully managed NoSQL DB, no need to provision hardware like RDS
-- Made up of tables that must contain a private key (partition key + optional sort key)
-- Supports rapidly evolving schemas unlike RDBMS
-- Max data size is 400KB, data must be of type: Scalar (standard), Document (list/map), or Set (string, number, binary sets)
-- Key-Value pair DB

 ## Global Tables
 - DynamoDB tables that are replicated across regions, that can be replicated both ways